It’s here: Holiday, the Purienne edit

 Every February, Amsterdam’s weather sucks.
 So when we can escape the bad weather in a sun-drenched book like ‘Holiday’, we can’t be more happy.
 Like we said before, Henrik Purienne loves to shoot his voyeuristic photos on the side of a pool or on the beach – the perpetual warmth he captures in his pictures (taken in South Africa, the Mediterranean and Los Angels) lets us easily forget Amsterdam’s rain.

 “Purienne – Very 1970s Playboy meets 1980s National Geographic.” – a striking quote from C-Heads Magazine, describing Purienne’s work.
 Because of his 35mm format, the exotic environments and his sexual and provocative models, ‘Holiday’ appeals to the ‘hedonistic’ hippie culture of the sultry 60s and the 70s.
 Even though not everyone at MENDO has experienced those era’s, we’re quite happy with the sunny day dream ‘Holiday’ provides.

-‘Holiday’ by Henrik Purienne is for sale online and in store.
+The Director’s cut edition of ‘Holiday’ by Henrik Purienne is for sale online and in store.
 If you like Purienne as much as we do, be sure to check Jamais Vu, a compilation of the first four issues of Mirage Magazine – a magazine Purienne founded and published independently with Frank Rocholl.

 If you love your books, a MENDO x Osiris bookstand is the icing on the cake.
 The perfect way to display and enjoy your books.